 The following is a photo essay by Behrad Nafissi Mistry.
 Born into the caste of Zoroastrian priests, Behrad is half Indian Parsi, half Iranian and is currently training to also serve as a priest.
 Behrad is a photo-journalist at Amordad Zoroastrian News Agency and Humans of Tehran.
 He holds a B.A. in English Literature and an M.A. in Comparative Literature from Shahid Beheshti University.
 This series will focus on Tehran’s Zoroastrian community and their practices before, during, and after Nowruz.
+Part 2 can be found here.

 The following text has been translated from Persian by Beeta Baghoolizadeh.